lh95129/IETF-116-satellite-network-side-meeting/README.md

 1. Problem statement and use case
 2. Addressing, Routing and switching
-3. Multi-path, Switchover, Mobility
+3. Mobility, Handover, Multi-path
-4. Integration with internet
+4. Integration with internet and routes exchanging

 Schedule:
 1. Chair's slide - 10 mins